 This chart from recent European guidelines on lifestyle for prevention of disease describes different intensities of aerobic exercise:

-Based on these recent studies on exercise and cardiac stiffness and the bulk of scientific literature on the overall health benefits of exercise I would advise for all individuals with or without heart disease
+Based on these recent studies on exercise and cardiac stiffness and the bulk of scientific literature on the overall health benefits of exercise I advise all individuals with or without heart disease to take to heart the following key points:

 -If you are sedentary, become a committed exerciser.